Humanity & Inclusion in Colombia

 In Colombia, Humanity & Inclusion has a team of 168 staff members who work diligently to:

-With a focus on teenagers and children, Humanity & Inclusion improves the quality and accessibility of rehabilitation services by enhancing the skills of rehabilitation staff and supporting policy makers so that they are more attentive to the need for stronger rehabilitation services.
+In Colombia, the care management system for people with disabilities is deficient.
+Needs however, are immense, so Humanity & Inclusion is working to improve the quality and accessibility of rehabilitation services.
+The organization is also improving the skills of rehabilitation staff and supporting policy makers so that they are more attentive to the need for stronger rehabilitation services.

 The organization also provides support for organizations run by and for people with disabilities so that they can be part of the decision-making processes relating to the inclusion and improve recognition of their rights.
 Teams also work to improve access to employment for people with disabilities, notably by creating vocational training spaces.